karekoho/valgrind-container/README.md

 Google Test (https://github.com/google/googletest) is installed in */usr/local/src/googletest/googletest*

-See https://github.com/google/googletest/blob/master/googletest/make/Makefile for an example to compile unit tests with Google Test.
+See https://github.com/google/googletest/blob/master/googletest/make/Makefile for an example how to compile unit tests with Google Test.

-### Memory debugging example
+#### Memory debugging example

 Start the container with:
 ```